piotr-bocian/insurance-methematics-project/README.md

 In this part we discuss the <_{CX} ordering of the portfolios, some risk measures together with probability of ruin using the Cramer Inequality.

+The main tool used in the project is Maple 2015.
+Paper was written using TeX.